 I live in public housing or other type of government housing.

-You have even more protection.
+This moratorium still applies to you, but you have even more protection.
 Read Coronavirus: On March 27, 2020, Congress stopped evictions for not paying rent in many federally funded housing programs.

 I could not live in or move into the place due to COVID-19.
 For example, my college closed, or I was laid off from my seasonal job.